-Acceptable documentation for the verification is listed in 34 CFR section 668.57.
+Acceptable documentation for the verification is listed in 34 CFR section 668.57 and in the annual Federal Register update and in Appendix B located after Section IV, "Other Information," of this Part 5.

 Audit Objectives - Determine whether the institution established policies and procedures to verify information in student aid applications, and verified all required information of selected applications in accordance with the requirements.